onzfonz/comp227/src/content/7/en/part7a.md

 }
 ```

-Every time the component is rendered, so practically every time the browser's URL changes, the following command is executed:
+Now, with the Task also in its ideal state, everytime the component is rendered, or practically every time the browser's URL changes, this command is executed:

 ```js
 const match = useMatch('/tasks/:id')